Careers360 Logo

 Answer:

 Q2.
-Illustrate a glycosidic, peptide and a phospho-diester bond.
+Illustrate a glycosidic, peptide, and a phosphodiester bond.

 Answer:

-Glycosidic bond- This bond is formed between the 1st carbon atom of one monosaccharide and 4 carbon atoms of a neighbouring monosaccharide unit.
+Glycosidic bond- This bond is formed between the 1st carbon atom of one monosaccharide and 4 carbon atom of a neighbouring monosaccharide unit.
 During the formation of this bond, a water molecule is released.
 A representation of a glycosidic bond is as follows

 Peptide bond- This is a covalent bond formed between the carboxyl group of one amino acid and the amino group of neighbouring amino acids.
 A water molecule is released in the formation of a peptide bond.
 A representation of a peptide bond is as follows